Skip to main content

 Lukas Lacina, MD, PhD, Charles University, Czech Republic

-Dr Lukas Lacina graduated from general medicine at Charles University, Prague in 2004.
-In 2008, he completed his doctoral studies in laboratory of Prof Karel Smetana at Institute of Anatomy in Prague.
+Dr Lukas Lacina graduated from the general medicine program at Charles University, Prague in 2004.
+In 2008, he completed his doctoral studies in the laboratory of Prof Karel Smetana at the Institute of Anatomy in Prague.
 He also gained board certification in clinical dermatology with particular interest in skin cancer diagnostics and therapy.
 As a post-doc, Dr Lacina joined research group of Prof E. Birgitte Lane (Epithelial Biology Lab) at Institute of Medical Biology, A*STAR, Singapore (2012–2015).
 In his research, Dr Lacina focuses on epithelial-mesenchymal interactions and the role of tissue microenvironment of various cancer types.

 Karel Smetana, Jr., DrSc, MUDr, Charles University, Czech Republic